schleuder/schleuder-cli/README.md

 The default settings will work out of the box with the default settings of Schleuder if both are running on the same host.
 To connect via a network you have to setup transport encryption as described in [the online documentation](https://schleuder.nadir.org/docs/).

+**Options**

+These are the configuration file options and their default values:

+ * `host`: The hostname (or IP-address) to connect to.
+Default: <localhost>.
+ * `post`: The port to connect to.
+Default: <4443>.
+ * `use_tls`: Use TLS when connect to Schleuder API?
+Default: <false>.
+ * `tls_fingerprint`: TLS-fingerprint of the Schleuder API.
+To be fetched from the API operators.
+Default: empty.
+ * `api_key`: Key to authenticate with against the Schleuder API.
+To be fetched from the API operators.
+Default: empty.

 Usage
 -----
 See `schleuder-cli help`.